Recording Metal Guitar: A Guide to Low Tunings & Tone - Nail The Mix

 It Starts With the Gear: Your First Line of Defense

 In the old days, getting a usable low-tuned tone was a nightmare.
 You were fighting gear—amps that weren’t designed for low tunings, pickups, guitars—that just wasn’t designed for it.
 Now, the industry has caught up, and there’s a whole world of equipment built specifically for the modern metal player.
+That includes affordable audio interfaces that can handle hot DI signals without breaking a sweat.
+And even when tracking through real amps, always record a clean DI—it opens up powerful blending options later, as Joe Rickard demonstrates when combining quad-tracked amps with a transient-shaped DI sim layer on In Flames.

 The Right Axe for the Job